CoconutOnPalm/Monopoly-Game-Simulator/README.md

    - He/She stands on a penalty tile ("Pay 200" tile or "Pay 100" tile)
    - He/She stands on a police tile and wants to escape it

-However, the debt must not exceed the certain amount (for example: 5000).
+However, the debt must not exceed the certain amount (e.g.: 5000).
 When a player does not have enough money to pay it off, he/she looses.
 Debt can only be payed with cash, as it is not a Casino-Royale style gameplay
 There are additional rules that control the flow of the game, as well as some other important aspects:
 - Additional rules:
   - at one point of the game, all players exchange their cards with each other so all tiles are grouped in streets